needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples-starter-assets.md

 In order for this sample to function properly, the [Shader Graph](https://docs.unity3d.com/Manual/com.unity.shadergraph.html) package is required.
 Install this by clicking **Fix** in **Edit** &gt; **Project Settings** &gt; **XR Plug-in Management** &gt; **Project Validation** or by using the **Window** &gt; **Package Manager** window.

-> [!IMPORTANT]
-> There is a known issue when upgrading from an older version of the Starter Assets to a newer version.
-Script references in the Demo Scene for scripts included in the Starter Assets become disconnected when upgrading in-place.
-It is recommended that you delete the `Starter Assets` folder from your `Samples` directory before importing the new Starter Assets sample package.

 <a name="demo-scene"></a>
 ## Demo Scene